 Meningococcal bacteria live in the nose or throat, and can be spread through coughing, sneezing, sharing eating and drinking utensils, and kissing.
 It’s not easy to pass the bacteria on, because they cannot survive outside the human body for long periods of time.

-Very occasionally, meningococcal bacteria can invade the bloodstream, causing meningococcal disease that may present itself as septicaemia (a blood infection), meningitis (inflammation of the membrane surrounding the brain and spinal cord), or an infection of another body part, such as the joints and eyes.
+Very occasionally, meningococcal bacteria can invade the bloodstream, causing meningococcal disease that may present itself as sepsis (a blood infection, also known as 'septicaemia' or 'blood poisoning'), meningitis (inflammation of the membrane surrounding the brain and spinal cord), or an infection of another body part, such as the joints and eyes.
 Most cases occur in children under five years, but it can happen in people of any age.

 Meningococcal disease symptoms